Medical contribution by Shayne Plosker, M.D.

 If you have been diagnosed with moderate to severe endometriosis, you can opt to freeze your eggs to preserve your future fertility options.
 Endometriosis affects approximately 48 percent of women experiencing infertility.
 It’s important to consider that surgically treating endometriosis can possibly affect your ovarian reserve in a negative way.

 However, you do not need to make the tough choice between enduring pain, or potentially damaging your fertility with surgery.
 Egg freezing prior to treating endometriosis can be the game-changer you’re looking for.

 The reason why so many women with endometriosis experience a decrease in fertility isn’t entirely known.
 When endometriosis tissue in the pelvis bleeds, there is no outlet for the blood, causing inflammation and scarring.
 Sometimes, endometriosis on the ovaries leads to so much inflammation that ovarian cysts called endometriomas are formed.

 Inflammation, and altered hormone levels, seem to create a hostile environment where it is harder for a sperm to fertilize an egg, and more difficult for a fertilized egg to implant in the uterus.
 Sometimes the scar tissue distorts the Fallopian tubes that transport the eggs from the ovaries.

-Why consider egg freezing before endometriosis treatment?
+Benefits of egg freezing before endometriosis treatment

-Editor’s Note: This post was originally published in April 2016 and has been updated for accuracy and comprehensiveness as of December 2020.
+Editor’s Note: This post was originally published in April 2016 and has been updated for accuracy and comprehensiveness as of February 2022.